medusajs/medusa/docs/content/advanced/backend/publishable-api-keys/index.md

 # Publishable API Keys Overview

-In this document, you’ll learn about what Publishable API Keys are and how they work.
+In this document, you’ll learn about Publishable API Keys and their usage.

 ## Introduction